Child poverty in the United States: House ownership

 House ownership is a very important factor in child poverty.
 It provides stability and a path to wealth accumulation.
 However, for minority communities, especially black families, house ownership is not a realistic possibility due to the high rates and historic discrimination.
 From the 1930s to the 1970s, the practice of redlining was common.
 This was used to designate certain neighborhoods as desirable or risky for mortgage lenders.
 White neighborhoods were almost always rated highly, while non-white communities like immigrants, Jews, Latinx, and blacks were labeled as risky and had a yellow or red label.
 African-American communities were especially discriminated against because the red label was often only for black neighborhoods.
 This caused many black communities to have fewer opportunities to move to better housing because the prices would be hiked up to discourage them and lenders would not give money at reasonable rates.
 While white Americans have house ownership rates of 73%, minority communities have much less around 50-60%, and only 42.1% of black Americans have houses.
 Because white Americans have had longer and more available house ownership, they accrued wealth over time which is part of the reason for the wealth gap that is present today.
 This residential divide that has continued throughout history also affects the quality of education available.
 Public school funding in the United States involves having the community a school serves to provide resources for the school.
 However, when a community has lower property values and lower income, like many of the previously redlined areas are, their schools are under-resourced to provide quality education.
 As mentioned in the previous section, this causes a cycle of poverty to occur.

+Between 2023 and 2024, the largest increase in homelessness occurred in children under the age of 18, increasing by 33 percent, with 150,000 children experiencing the crisis, according to the data.